I know that by the end of writing this post, I'll be searching for cheap hotel deals to go back up there.

 H A P P E N I N G

 Liverpool is definitely a city which always has a big event happening.
-Whether it be Liverpool FC playing or that small blue team playing across Stanley Park or a concert taking place in the Echo Arena, or even a food and drink festival, you are never stuck to find something to do or visit.
-I've made a promise to myself next time I visit Liverpool, I'll make myself go and do the tourist-y thing.
+Whether it be Liverpool FC playing or that small blue team playing across Stanley Park, or a concert taking place in the Echo Arena, or even a food and drink festival, you are never stuck for something to do or visit.
+I've made a promise to myself that next time I visit Liverpool, I'll make myself go and do the tourist-y thing.
 I'd love to walk into the Museum of Liverpool and learn more about the city of Liverpool's illustrious history.
-I'd even go on the open top bus tour!
+I'd even go on the open-top bus tour!

 Y O U